How Does It Work?

 You'll start with Adams' secure off-street parking and easy accessibility from I-25.
 Then, enter this unique and Hollywood-esque mansion, as doors are unlocked at 6:00pm.
 For best arrival time at the mansion, plan on entering around 6:15 to 6:20pm.

 The bar is open, and what a bar it is!
 Adams Mystery Playhouse features Denver's only one-of-a-kind Casket Bar (never used before, thankfully), which is stocked with a large assortment of beer, wine and call liquor, as well as, non-alcoholic beer and soft drinks.
 At 6:30pm, be astounded by the entrance of some very suspicious characters (the actors) who will mingle with you during cocktails, dropping clues and building intriguing relationships.
-Guests can participate in the Adams Scavenger Hunt, or have a palm reading in our creepy Séance Room, by Lawrence R. Woodson, renowned Denver psychic (palm readings are $5 minimum per reading and not included in the ticket price).
+Guests can participate in the Adams Scavenger Hunt, or psychic readers are often available (readings are $5 minimum per reading and not included in the ticket price).

 Then, hosts Marne and Carlos Cuellar, and members of their friendly staff, will direct you to the Spider Web Dining Room Theatre at 6:45pm.
 You'll enjoy a sumptuous buffet dinner, and settle in at your table, accommodating 10-guests (larger parties are always seated together).
 The mystery continues throughout dinner, as our "characters" are out mingling amongst the tables with more incriminating testimony and answering guests' questions.

 Once the guests have had a chance to enjoy their dinner, a murder occurs and you are a witness.
 We take a short break after the crime, giving the guests an opportunity to visit the bar and search the room for clues.